-Using the broadband speed tester
+Using our broadband speed tester

 Average download speeds

-Why aren't I getting my advertised speed?
+Why can’t I get my advertised speed?

 Switch broadband provider